San Jacinto Campus

-The Child Development and Education Centers serve as the model lab/demonstration program for the Child Development and Education Department and related disciplines.
-College students perform observations and participate in on-the-job training as well as conduct student teaching in the centers.
+The Child Development and Education Center serves as the model lab/demonstration program for the Child Development and Education Department and related disciplines.
+College students perform observations and participate in on-the-job training as well as conduct student teaching in the center.

 Frequently Asked Questions

 The center is open Monday through Friday from 7:30 a.m. to 5:30 p.m. during fall and spring semesters.
 In addition to our full day child care services, we also offer a 3-hour/day morning and afternoon preschool program,operating August through May.

 We welcome children from 18 months through 5 years of age.
 We proudly serve MSJC students, faculty, staff and local community members.
 Our MSJC student parents receive priority enrollment, however all families are welcome and encouraged to apply.
 For more information, please call the center.